chamaeleonidae/api/docs/webhooks/profiles.md

 ## Disabling all Chameleon Experiences

-To disable all Chameleon experiences you can add the `disabled: true` boolean value for the use via the [JavaScript API](js/profiles.md) or via [REST API](apis/profiles.md)
+To disable all Chameleon Experiences you can add the `disabled: true` boolean value for the use via the [JavaScript API](js/profiles.md) or via [REST API](apis/profiles.md)

 ## Limits